OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 OpenTabletDriver's virtual device might be getting picked up by your desktop environment, which could be mapping its area to another monitor.

+In order to avoid the two from conflicting, you will need to map one of the display area editors to all screens:

+### In desktop environment

-To fix it, check your desktop environment's tablet settings page and, if possible, make sure the virtual device is mapped to all screens.
+- Find your desktop environment's tablet settings page and, if possible, map the virtual device to all screens,

-If it doesn't let you map the area to more than one screen, you will have to map the area to all screens in OpenTabletDriver:
+- Set your intended area in OpenTabletDriver.

+Note that some desktop environments might not allow for such a configuration.

+### In OpenTabletDriver

-- `Right click` the display area editor
+- `Right click` the display area editor,
-- Select `Set to display` -> `Virtual Display`
+- Select `Set to display` -> `Virtual Display`,
-- Save or apply your settings, and then try mapping your area to the desired monitor in your desktop environment's settings.
+- Save or apply your settings,
+- Set your intended area in your desktop environment's settings.

 ## Tablet is working but there is no pressure {#artist-mode}